oliviam20/Flickr-React-2.0/README.md

 index.tests.js
 ```

 Another issue with testing is that the test suite throws an error when trying to mount/shallow `App`.
 The issue was that the `App.js` was in its own `App` folder.
-Tried to movie the file into `src` but it is still not resolved.
+Tried to move the file into `src` but it is still not resolved.

 ## Other possible features